 Directed by Brian Kirk and led by Emma Thompson, the 2025 thriller follows a grieving widow who walks into something far more dangerous than she expected.
 The setting plays a big part in that tension.
 So here is where Dead of Winter was actually filmed.

-Finland Stood In for Snowy Minnesota
+Finland stood in for Snowy Minnesota

 Germany Hosted the Studio Work